 That’s it.
 Each script will come with its own instructions on how to setup and have the script run in your account.

 What Tasks Should You Automate?

-I try to automate a few tasks that either; takes a ton of time, computers can do it faster or is repetitive work.
+I try to automate a few tasks that either: take a ton of time, computers can do faster or is repetitive work.
 I generally use rules when I need a cause and effect situation to play out.
 Rules work great if you want to pause or enable something within your account at the campaign, ad group or keyword level.
 You can now even set rules for topics, placements, age and gender targeting.

 If you know it makes more sense to use a script or you found a script in Google Ads scripts solutions library, then go ahead and use it.
 The 4 main scripts we add to each ecommerce client we manage are:

 I’ll run through what each script does and how we use them with clients.
 I’ll even share a few spots around the internet where you can get more scripts beyond what Google provides.